Sagacity, Inc., et al. v. BCE-Mach III LLC

 The Claim Period means checks, remittances, or payments to Settlement Class Members for royalty payments on natural gas or its constituents for the Class Wells from January 1, 2020, through and including February 14, 2025, subject to the terms of the Settlement Agreement regarding Released Claims.
 If you are unsure whether you are included in the Settlement Class, you may contact the Settlement Administrator.

-Class Counsel intends to seek an award of Plaintiffs’ Attorneys’ Fees of not more than 40% of the Gross Settlement Fund.
-Co‑Lead Class Counsel Reagan E. Bradford and Ryan K. Wilson of Bradford & Wilson PLLC have been litigating this case without any payment whatsoever for over two years, advancing hundreds of thousands of dollars in expenses.
-At the Final Fairness Hearing, Class Counsel will also seek reimbursement of the litigation and administration expenses incurred in connection with the prosecution of this Litigation and that will be incurred through final distribution of the Settlement, which is estimated to be approximately $475,000.00.
-In addition, Plaintiffs intend to seek case contribution awards for their representation of the Settlement Class, which total amount will not exceed 2% of the Gross Settlement Fund, to compensate Plaintiffs for their time, expense, risk, and burden as serving as Class Representatives.
+Class Counsel sought an award of Plaintiffs’ Attorneys’ Fees of not more than 40% of the Gross Settlement Fund.
+Co‑Lead Class Counsel Reagan E. Bradford and Ryan K. Wilson of Bradford & Wilson PLLC litigated this case without any payment whatsoever for over two years, advancing hundreds of thousands of dollars in expenses.
+At the Final Fairness Hearing, Class Counsel also sought reimbursement of the litigation and administration expenses incurred in connection with the prosecution of this Litigation and that will be incurred through final distribution of the Settlement, which is estimated to be approximately $475,000.00.
+In addition, Plaintiffs sought case contribution awards of 2% of the Gross Settlement Fund for their representation of the Settlement Class, to compensate Plaintiffs for their time, expense, risk, and burden as serving as Class Representatives.
+On October 1, 2025, the Court approved the requested amounts.
+The Court also approved the Allocation Methodology, which describes how the Settlement Administrator allocated the Net Settlement Fund.
+The Net Settlement Fund was distributed by the Settlement Administrator after the Effective Date of the Settlement.

 The Notice does not and cannot set out all the terms of the Settlement Agreement.
 This website will eventually include the Notice, the Plan of Allocation, and Class Counsel’s application for Plaintiffs’ Attorneys’ Fees and Litigation Expenses and other costs.
 You may also receive information about the progress of the Settlement by visiting the Home page, or by contacting the Settlement Administrator.